barca-reddit/esbuild-typescript-turborepo/README.md

 # ESBuild TypeScript Turborepo Monorepo starter/example

+## Update November 2022:

+-   Added support for React with an example app in `apps/react`.

 ## Details:

 This is an example monorepository using ESBuild for it's near-instantaneous build times and Turborepo for it's caching capabilities.
 It's pre-configured for TypeScript (2 different configurations for browser and for node) and ESLint for linting.